-This topic contains 3 replies, has 3 voices, and was last updated by Anonymous 7 years, 11 months ago.
+- This topic has 3 replies, 3 voices, and was last updated 9 years, 10 months ago by Anonymous.

 The FBI investigates mortgage fraud in two distinct areas: Fraud for Profit and Fraud for Housing.
 Fraud for Profit is sometimes referred to as “Industry Insider Fraud” and the motive is to revolve equity, falsely inflate the value of the property, or issue loans based on fictitious properties.
 Based on existing investigations and mortgage fraud reporting, 80 percent of all reported fraud losses involve collaboration or collusion by industry insiders.
 Fraud for Housing represents illegal actions perpetrated solely by the borrower.
 The simple motive behind this fraud is to acquire and maintain ownership of a house under false pretenses.
 This type of fraud is typified by a borrower who makes misrepresentations regarding his income or employment history to qualify for a loan.

 The FBI will investigate this loan officer, the law states all loan officers must be licenced to practise origination.
 What the borrower is doing is illegal.
 The loan officer has a moral obligation to stop them from doing it.
 He’s aiding and abetting their fraudulent activities.
 To report your claim contact your local FBI office and ask them how to properly report Mortgage Fraud.
 Their website is: .
 I don’t think they are not investigating it, if you have already reported this loan officer, but that their work load is heavy right now due to homeland security measures.